IamLunchbox/powerdns-cli/README.md

 won't be covered by the integration tests, though.

 ## Todos
-Before further features are developed, the following things are on my roadmap:
+The following things are on my roadmap:
-1. Integration test through github-actions
+1. Finish planned features and their integration tests
-2. Version tests in tox
+2. Allow updating TTLs
-3. Allow updating TTLs
+3. Version tests in tox
 4. PowerDNS ansible module which has similar features to this one
 5. unit-tests - possibly in conjunction with 4